jackrusher/dotemacs/README.md

 arrow`) and top/bottom of document (`s-up arrow`, `s-down arrow`), page up and page down, and so forth, are also supported.

+All of these bindings can be combined with the `shift` key to select text.

 ### SEARCHING

 Although the above key combinations provide for rapid navigation, one